nodejs/node-addon-api/doc/object_wrap.md

         InstanceMethod("SetValue", &Example::SetValue)
     });

     // Create a peristent reference to the class constructor.
-This will allow to
+This will allow
-    // distinguish between a function called on a class prototype and a function
+    // a function called on a class prototype and a function
-    // called on instance of a class. constructor = Napi::Persistent(func);
+    // called on instance of a class to be identified. constructor = Napi::Persistent(func);
     // Call the SuppressDestruct() method on the static data prevent the calling
     // to this destructor to reset the reference when the environment is no longer